timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2025-01-08
+# Objectives for Today 2025-01-09

 - Just Chatting as we Get started & warmed up.
-- Making reddit post looking for artist for Turbo Boom!
-UI Update
+- Updating reddit post and collecting the artist info for Turbo Boom! in a sheet, along with questions to ask candidates.
-- Create a demo build for turbo boom, as a separate 'project' build thing.
+- Start hooking up steam api for leaderboards & ghosts, see how far that gets.
-- Start hooking up steam api for leaderboards & ghosts??
+- Stream END by 10am ET - car to mechanic

 ## Events / Notices / Coming Soon